Frequently Asked Questions

 Q: How will I know where the workshop is located?

-A: You will be sent a map with the location marked.
-In addition, we will have signs directing you to the workshop.
+A: Workshop addresses and map locations can be found in our information packets. www.sportair.org/confirm In addition, we will have signs directing you to the workshop.

 Q: Is there an organization I can join that consists of other interested aircraft builders?